borispovod/crypti-docs/install.md

-Crypti Installation on Debian 7/Ubuntu 14
+# Crypti Installation on Debian 7 / Ubuntu 14

-## 1. Install Node.js on Debian.
+## 1. Install Node.js

 The current version of the node.js package is at: